sclorg/s2i-python-container/3.8/README.md

     the higher-level Python packaging tool, to manage dependencies of the application.
     This should be used only if your project contains properly formated Pipfile and Pipfile.lock.
+* **ENABLE_MICROPIPENV**

+    Set this variable to use [micropipenv](https://github.com/thoth-station/micropipenv),
+    a lightweight wrapper for pip to support requirements.txt, Pipenv and Poetry lock files or converting them to pip-tools compatible output.
+Designed for containerized Python applications.
+    Available only for Python 3 images.

 * **ENABLE_INIT_WRAPPER**